 The cloud has become essential for business operations.
 It has enabled businesses to move quickly and grow faster than ever.
 But rising cloud adoption brings an inevitable rise in cloud spend.
 This creates a crucial problem for finance teams: estimating and budgeting cloud spend for various operations.
 Let’s see how we can do that with Harness Cloud Cost Management Budgets!

 The first step for setting a team cloud cost budget is identifying the resources owned and consumed by the team.
 Harness CCM accomplishes this by leveraging the powerful rule builder of CCM Perspectives.
 This lets you group resources that are relevant to your team, providing a unified view of your multi-cloud cost data.
-Read this article for more information on CCM Perspectives.
+For a deeper understanding of cloud cost analysis, read this article for more information on CCM Perspectives.

 After you funnel out the resources of interest using the CCM Perspectives rule builder, the same rule set is leveraged by any budget created on top of this perspective.
 This lets you scope budgets to include any resource combination, as required.